PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/00-config.md

 >
 > **required**

-This parameter contains the relative paths to the pages module of your project :
+This parameter contains the relative paths to the pages module of your project:

 ```ts
 export default {